SparkLabDev/legal/privacy.md

 The app uses third-party services that may collect, store and share information used to identify you.
 Spark Lab encourages you to review the terms and conditions, privacy policies, and other governing documents of each third-party service before using the functionality provided by it.

-The service is an API client for the following third-party services:
+The Service is an API client for the following third-party services:
 1. YouTube API Services
    • [YouTube Terms of Service](https://www.youtube.com/t/terms)
    • [Google Privacy Policy](http://www.google.com/policies/privacy)